Khelte Khelte Shikhi: A Proposed HCI Framework for Gamified Interactive Learning with Minecraft in Bangladeshi Education Systems: Proposed Framework Design

 \subsubsection{Content and Curriculum Layer}

-Content needs to connect to what students are actually learning in their official curriculum.
-We've mapped Minecraft activities to National Curriculum and Textbook Board standards across science, math, social studies, and languages for grades three through twelve.
-Fig.~\ref{fig:minecraft_worlds} shows some of the pre-built worlds we're proposing.
+The content layer aligns activities with the national curriculum to ensure relevance to students’ formal learning objectives.
+We mapped Minecraft activities to National Curriculum and Textbook Board standards across science, math, social studies, and languages for grades three through twelve.
+Fig.~\ref{fig:minecraft_worlds} shows some of the pre-built worlds we are proposing.

-Table~\ref{tab:curriculum_worlds} breaks down eight worlds we've designed.
-For history, there's Lalbagh Fort with authentic architecture and signs in both Bangla and English so students can research Mughal influence on Bangladesh.
-The Sundarbans world lets students explore mangrove ecosystems with wildlife, connecting to conservation topics they hear about in the news.
-The Shaheed Minar gives context for discussing the Liberation War and Language Movement that are central to national identity.

-For science, we've gotten creative with Minecraft's mechanics.
-The Water Cycle world uses heated blocks that produce visible steam, with redstone contraptions that teachers can trigger to make it rain.
-The States of Matter Lab lets students place torches near ice blocks and watch them melt, with cauldrons that bubble when heated and thermometers that show temperature changes.
-The Monsoon Flood Simulation uses pistons to release water over a model village so students can test different flood mitigation strategies.
-The Basic Circuits world teaches electricity using redstone wiring and daylight sensors to represent solar panels.
-The Soil Erosion world shows what happens when water flows down hillsides and lets students build terracing to prevent it.
-Everything comes with complete Bangla translations: menus, tutorials with voiceover, signs in the worlds, and achievement messages.